FundingCircle/jackdaw/jackdaw-examples/README.md

     $ kafka-console-producer --broker-list localhost:9092 --property "parse.key=true" --property "key.separator=:" --topic input

-Every string sent to the input topic should appear on the output topic, pluse the topology will echo the data it sees to its stdout.
+Every string sent to the input topic should appear on the output topic, plus the topology will echo the data it sees to its stdout.